Kevin Foley (footballer, born 1984)

-Kevin Patrick Foley (born 1 November 1984) is a professional football coach and former player who is a transition coach for Luton Town.
+Kevin Patrick Foley (born 1 November 1984) is a professional football coach and former player who is a first-team coach at club Luton Town.

 Foley, a right back also able to operate in midfield, previously spent twelve years at Luton Town before joining Wolverhampton Wanderers, where he played for seven and a half years.
 He was part of the Wolves squad which won promotion to the Premier League in 2009.

 Club career

 Luton Town

-Born in London, to Irish parents, Foley joined hometown club Luton Town at the age of nine.
+Born in Luton, to Irish parents, Foley joined hometown club Luton Town at the age of nine.
 He progressed through the youth ranks, winning the Luton Town Young Player of the Season award at the age of seventeen, before signing professional terms with the club at the age of eighteen.
 He finally broke into the first-team squad in 2002–03, making his league debut on 19 April 2003, in a 2–2 draw with Bristol City.
 Foley was again named Young Player of the Season for the second consecutive season.
 The following season, he established himself as first choice right-back at the club and was again named Young Player of the Season for the third consecutive year.
 Foley won promotion with Luton to the Championship in 2005, and spent two seasons at this level before the club dropped back into League One in 2007.
 He made a total of 151 appearances for Luton, scoring three times.